Everything You Need To Know

 Toys and electronic equipment are NOT permitted at school.
 Playground equipment is provided for recess and PE periods.

-Each week we will visit the Research Lab for a lesson and an opportunity to check out books.
+Each week we will visit the Media Center for a lesson and an opportunity to check out books.
 If the student chooses to take the books home, they need to be returned the following week.
 Please keep them in a safe place at home.
 Students receive a grade on the report card for Media Center.
 You may also check out the website for the Media Center for additional information.

 Our lunch is not until 12:15, so please send a snack with your child to school – they get very hungry!
 Please send healthy snacks only, such as cheese and crackers, fruit or yogurt.
 Candy is not a good snack for the brain for sustainable until lunch.